Conservative Fillon wins French presidential primary

 “You have to bang your fist on the table to get reforms through in this country.
 We have to stop giving into the power of the street,” he said.

-Juppe made a failed pitch for the centre-ground, saying his opponent’s agenda was too “brutal” and he was better placed to keep the far-right out of power.
+Juppe made a failed pitch for the center-ground, saying his opponent’s agenda was too “brutal” and he was better placed to keep the far-right out of power.

 Conceding defeat and ending his career-long dream of becoming president, the 71-year-old wished Fillon “good luck” in his bid to take back the Elysee Palace from the ruling Socialists.